 Farmabes LA is indicated to improve exercise tolerance in patients with chronic stable angina.

 DOSAGE AND ADMINISTRATION

-Take Farmabes once a day at approximately the same time.
+Take Farmabes LA once a day at approximately the same time.
 Do not chew or crush the tablet.

 Initiate dosing at 180 to 240 mg once daily, although some patients may respond to lower doses.
 Titrate according to blood pressure to a maximum of 540 mg daily.
 Maximum antihypertensive effect is usually observed by 14 days of chronic therapy.